kubeflow/examples/README.md

 Author: [Johan Hansson](https://github.com/JohanWork)

 This example covers the following concepts:
-1. How to create pipeline components from python functions and combining it with a container operations in jupyter notebook
+1. How to create pipeline components from python functions and [reusable components](https://www.kubeflow.org/docs/pipelines/sdk/component-development/)
 2. How to compile and run a pipeline from jupyter notebook